rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 rabbitmqctl list_channels pid name global_prefetch_count | sed -n '/\t0$/!p'
 ```

-A list of channel PIDs that have global QoS enabled are returned.
+A list of channel PIDs that have global QoS turned on are returned.
 Then, run the following command to map the channel PID to a queue name to verify if it is a mirrored classic queue.

 ```bash
 rabbitmqctl list_consumers queue_name channel_pid